webDva/jekyll-now/about.md

 permalink: /about/
 ---

-I'm webdva, very skilled and passionate.
+I'm webdva, very skilled and passionate, and I like machine learning.

 # 📜 Blog